This article is about

 Supplements

+Amino acid supplements are available in various forms, such as tablets, capsules, and powders.
 These supplements can be particularly useful for individuals with increased protein needs, such as athletes or those with dietary restrictions that limit protein intake.

 BCAA supplements are especially popular among athletes for enhancing muscle recovery and supporting muscle growth.
 However, supplementation should be used as an adjunct to, rather than a replacement for, a nutrient-dense diet rich in whole foods.